aksommerville/fullmoon4/README.md

 ### Remaining major features.
 Finish before 31 August.

 - [ ] End credits.
+- - [ ] Text.
+- - [ ] Still frames.
+- - - [ ] Fade in and out
+- - - [ ] I'd really like these to be animated.
+- - [ ] Live frames: Dragging the werewolf, clothing the orphans, returning home.
+- - [ ] Don't repeat song.
 - [ ] Settings menu.
 - - [ ] Fullscreen
 - - [ ] Driver selection